CraneSoftwrights/Validate-20022/README.md

 # Validate-20022

-An environment with which to validate XML documents against a couple of ISO-20022 XSD schemas:
+An environment with which to validate XML documents against the ISO-20022 XSD schema:

 - `remt.001.001.05.xsd`
-- `remt.002.001.02.xsd`

-... using a single importing schema named:

-- `all-iso-20022.xsd`

-... and a placebo Schematron file that is prepared here without constraints and is ready to be modified for one's own needs:
+... and a Schematron file reflecting the BPC data integrity rules for `remt.001.001.05` data:

-- `all-iso-20022.rules.sch`
+- `BPC-Remittance-Rules.sch`

 ## Release packages

-Download and unzip the latest release named:
+Download and unzip the latest development release named:

 - `Validate-20022-tools-CCMMYYDD-HHMMSSz.zip`

 This creates:

 - `archive-only-not-in-final-distribution/` directory with information about building this environment
-- `Validate-20022-CCMMYYDD-HHMMSSz.zip` distribution package
+- `Validate-20022-CCMMYYDD-HHMMSSz.zip` distribution package for end-users

 The distribution package is what is made available to end users who want to run the environment.
 When this ZIP file is unzipped, one finds:

 - `readme-validation-artefacts.html` with a description of the packages and all invocation information found below
 - `release.txt` and `release-CCMMYYDD-HHMMSSz.txt` used to distinguish this package from other packages
-- `sch/` directory of Schematron resources
+- `bpc/` directory of Schematron resources and rules spreadsheets
-- `val/` directory of validation invocations
+- `val/` directory of validation invocations and open-source software
 - `xml/` directory of sample XML files
-- `xsd/` directory of W3C Schema files
+- `iso/` directory of W3C Schema files
-- `xsl/` directory of XSLT implementations of Schematron resources

 ## Complete documentation